laf0rge/onomondo-eim/README.md

 ### Performing an eUICC Data Request

 The eUICC data Request is a special operation, that allows the eIM to request some important master data from the eUICC.
-(see also GSMA SGP.32, section 2.11.1.2) This includes the EUM and the eUICC certificate that is requred to authenticate eCO and PSMO responses.
+(see also GSMA SGP.32, section 2.11.1.2) This includes the EUM and the eUICC certificate that is required to authenticate eCO and PSMO responses.
 The order takes a `tagList` as input, which describes what kind of data to request.
 The exact meaning of the tags can be found in the aforementioned spec reference.